kamatama41/embulk-executor-docker/README.md

 - **hosts**: List of remote servers (`hostname` or `hostname:port`, default port is `30001`).
 If not specified, the executor runs as the local mode, which starts an Embulk server on its own process (array of string)
 - **timeout_seconds**: Timeout seconds of the whole execution (integer, default: `3600`)
-- **tls**: Enable to connect server over TLS (boolean, default: `false`)
+- **use_tls**: Enable to connect server over TLS (boolean, default: `false`)
-- **key_store_p12**: Information of a P12 file used as a [KeyManager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/KeyManager.html) to register your client certificate.
-It would be needed when client auth mode is enabled on Embulk server.
+- **cert_p12_file**: Information of a P12 file used as your client certificate.
+It would be needed when client authentication is enabled on Embulk server.
   - **path**: Path of the file (string, required)
   - **password**: Password of the file (string, required)
-- **trust_store_p12**: Information of a P12 file used as a [TrustManager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/TrustManager.html) to register a CA certificate.
-It would be needed when Embulk server uses unknown CA's certificate.
+- **ca_p12_file**: Information of a P12 file used as CA certificate.
+It would be needed when Embulk server uses a certificate in which unknown CA signed.
   - **path**: Path of the file (string, required)
   - **password**: Password of the file (string, required)